Reviews You Can Rely On

 Credit: Zach Lovell

-As shared previously, there are minimal vents on the Method Pro, and there is no option to open or close them; they're simply open the whole time.
-On the plus side, the chin buckle was very secure, with a side slide mechanism that held up throughout all testing.
-It was also easy to slide headphones into the earflaps by simply unzipping them.
+There is no way to open or close the vents – they're simply open the whole time.
+The chin buckle is very secure, with a side slide mechanism that held up throughout all testing.
+It is also easy to slide headphones into the earflaps.

 smith method pro mips - while the side slide might take a few days to get used to, this...